 As a fellow, you would be required to work closely with an expert (mentor) from NOAA Fisheries who will serve on your academic committee.
 Your mentor may also provide access to research data sources and to working/laboratory space in a NOAA Fisheries research facility and/or research vessel, if appropriate.

-The popuation and ecosystem dynamics fellowhip program expects to award at least three new (up to three-year) Ph.D. fellowships in 2018 to students who are interested in careers related to marine ecosystem and population dynamics, with a focus on modeling and managing systems of living marine resources.
+The population and ecosystem dynamics fellowship program expects to award at least three new (up to three-year) Ph.D. fellowships in 2020 to students who are interested in careers related to marine ecosystem and population dynamics, with a focus on modeling and managing systems of living marine resources.
 The emphasis will be on the development and implementation of quantitative methods for assessing marine ecosystems, for assessing the status of fish, invertebrate and other targeted species stocks and for assessing the status of marine mammals, seabirds and other protected species.

-The award for each fellowship, contingent upon the availability of federal funds, will be in the form of a grant or cooperative agreement of $46,000 per year.
+The award for each fellowship, contingent upon the availability of federal funds.
 You must be a currently enrolled Ph.D. student in a U.S. university or college to apply, and you must be a U.S. citizen.

 Contact Research Coordinator Loretta Leist for application information.

-Once materials are submitted, a letter of endorsement from the sponsoring Sea Grant program director, LaDon Swann, is needed in order to complete your application.
-An interview with Dr. Swann will be scheduled after applications are received.
+A letter of endorsement from the sponsoring Sea Grant program director (LaDon Swann in MS or AL) is needed in order to complete your application.
+An interview with Dr. Swann will be scheduled after your application materials are received.
+Students from states other than Mississippi or Alabama should contact their local Sea Grant program for alternate instructions.